-Born on 5 October 1936 in Prague, Czechoslovakia (now Czech Republic), into a wealthy and prominent family.
+Born on 5 October 1936 in Prague, into a wealthy and prominent family.
 His father is a civil engineer and property developer.
 He has one brother, Ivan.

-1948 - Following their takeover of the government, the communists begin to centralise the political system and nationalise the economy.
+1948 - The communists begin to centralise the political system and nationalise the economy.
 Political opponents are removed from positions of influence, education is socialised, private ownership of property is limited, all power is centred on the party, and domestic interests are subordinated to those of the Soviet Union.

-1951 - Havel completes his compulsory schooling but as the son of bourgeois parents is barred by the communist government from pursuing further full-time studies.
+1951 - Havel completes his compulsory schooling in 1951, but as the son of bourgeois parents is barred by the communist government from pursuing further full-time study.
 He takes an apprenticeship as a chemical laboratory technician and attends evening classes at a grammar school, managing to complete his secondary education (in 1954) and to study at the faculty of economics at Czech Technical University (1955-57).

 1952 - Purges of the Communist Party culminate in Stalinist-style show trials.
 Party members who came into contact with the West during the war are especially suspect.
 The convicted face execution or forced labour in prison camps.
 Fourteen former party leaders are tried in November.
 Eleven are sentenced to death.

-1959 - After being turned down for drama school, Havel works as a stagehand at the ABC Theatre and, from 1960 to 1969, in the Theatre on the Balustrade (Divadlo Na zabradli), where his first plays are produced.
+After his discharge from the Army in 1959, Havel applies for entry to drama school but is turned down.
+He works as a stagehand at the ABC Theatre in Prague and, from 1960 to 1969, in the Theatre on the Balustrade, where his first plays are produced.

 1960 - The Czechoslovak Socialist Republic is declared under a new constitution that entrenches the authority of the communists.
-However, during the 1960s the previously robust economy stalls and pressure grows within the party for reform.
+However, during the 1960s the country's previously robust economy stalls, leading to calls within the Communist Party for reform.

-1962 - Havel continues his education at the Prague Academy of Art and is subsequently enrolled at the Academy of Dramatic Arts, from which he graduates in 1967.
+1962 - Havel is admitted to the Prague Academy of Art.
+He is subsequently enrolled at the Academy of Dramatic Arts.
+He graduates in 1967.

-1964 - Havel marries Olga Splichalova.
+In 1964, Havel marries Olga Splichalova.
 The couple had first met in 1956.
-They will have no children.
+They have no children.

 The Soviet Union and its Warsaw Pact allies view the Dubcek reforms with increasing alarm.
 On 20 August the Soviets react.
 Czechoslovakia is occupied by Warsaw Pact armies.
-Leading reformers are forced to travel to the Soviet Union where they are compelled to sign a treaty allowing the stationing of Soviet troops in Czechoslovakia, although it is initially agreed that Dubcek will remain in office and that a program of moderate reform will continue.
+Leading reformers are forced to travel to the Soviet Union where they are compelled to sign a treaty allowing the stationing of Soviet troops in Czechoslovakia.

 1969 - Dubcek is removed from office on 17 April.
 Later, the Communist Party is purged of all reformist elements, including Dubcek, and a "normalisation" program is introduced to return Czechoslovakia to prereformist conditions.
-The media is censored and centralised control of the country is restored.
-Soviet troops remain stationed in the country and political, cultural, and economic ties with Moscow are reaffirmed.
+The media is censored.
+Centralised control of the country is restored.
+Soviet troops remain stationed in the country.
+Political, cultural, and economic ties with Moscow are reaffirmed.

 Nonconformist artists, poets and writers are silenced, imprisoned, or sent into exile.